gallo-cedrone/fromgotok8s/README.md

  - snyk to check vulnerabilities

-The whole process is described in a series of medium articles.
+The whole process is described in a series of medium articles: https://medium.com/@paolo.gallina/fromgotok8s-a-complete-ci-di-example-2ee49dd39f20.

  ![Let's GOgif!](./images/go.gif)